malwrar/maintree/README.md

 enough to warrant the commitment of a separate repo, but I still often find myself wanting to use it in multiple places (or at least share it with others!)

-So, hear me out, why shouldn't I just put most of my code in one repo?
+So, hear me out--why shouldn't I just put most of my code in one repo?

-I know some of you internet people like to sound smart by shitting on monorepos by accusing their proponents of cargo-culting google or whatever.
+I know some of you internet people like to sound smart shitting on monorepos by accusing their proponents of cargo-culting google or whatever.
 Think about it though, doesn't most of the stuff you work on end up in a few buckets?

 1. Common snippets or pillaged bits of other projects.
 2. Abstraction you develop for one project, but then want to extend for a